 US Bank’s Real-Time Mobile Rewards offer a way to book travel outside of US Bank’s limited travel portal and still get 1.5 cents per point value from your points.
 Unfortunately, the details about what works where are sketchy.
-For example, the terms state that real time mobile rewards work only with US merchants, but their examples of airlines that it works with includes several foreign airlines.
+For example, the terms state that real time mobile rewards work only with US merchants, but there are examples of airlines that it works with that includes several foreign airlines.

 - Q: Which credit cards do Real-Time Mobile Rewards work with and offer 1.5 cents value towards travel?